RenanJPaula/gulp-simple-example/README.md

 $ gulp
 ```

-To execute a single task as 'html', 'js' or 'css' tasks:
+To execute a single task as 'html', 'js', 'css' or 'watch' tasks:
 ```
 $ gulp {task name}
 ```